StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 - N.I.N.A.

 16 Switch can be configurated as output or input, pwm signal or analog input.
+PWN singals are automatically setted up with a range from 0 to 8192.

 Error sended to ascom alpaca: